-The exhibits in the Antelope Valley Room were created in the early 1990s to show how American Indians adapted to the environment in the Antelope Valley.
+The exhibits in the Antelope Valley Room were created in the early 1990s to show how Native Americans adapted to the environment in the Antelope Valley.
 The valley was a trade crossroads between the California coast, the Great Basin, and the Pueblo cultures of Arizona and New Mexico and displays show artifacts from these cultures.
 Also shown are photographs of rock art from the Antelope Valley, Great Basin, and Southwest.

 California Hall (7 min., 13 sec.)

 This video takes us through a cleft in the rock integrated in the museum structure.
 Passing through the Pottery Alcove with its collection of Tohono O’odham pots, we enter California Hall, which contains exhibits about coastal and Antelope Valley cultures.
 This hall was museum founder H. A. Edwards’ original Antelope Valley Indian Research Museum.
-Many of Edwards’s original exhibits from the 1930s are preserved here to show how the interpretation of American Indian cultures has evolved since then.
+Many of Edwards’s original exhibits from the 1930s are preserved here to show how the interpretation of Native American cultures has evolved since then.